dickreuter/Poker/readme.rst

 - [x] Update the pokerbot to the new table format of pokerstars
 - [ ] Fix pylint errors and improve code quality
 - [ ] Update tests.
 Some are currently outdated.
 More tests are needed
-- [ ] Make travis to work.
+- [ ] Make travis work.
 Windows support is currently limited, so most likely the bot needs to be made linux compatible (and also mac)
 - [ ] Add more strategies
-- [ ] The bot is using tesseract to recognize the numbers of how high the calls and bets are and how big the pot sizes are.
-Currently all images need to be rescaled and filtered before they are fed to tesseract.
-After that regular expressions are used to further filter the results.
-This is not a satisfactory method and can lead to errors.
-Ideally tesseract or any other OCR libary could be trained to recognize the numbers correctly.
 - [ ] Combine the bot with the neuron_poker project and have it play based on learned strategies via self-play based on reinforcement learning

 How to contribute